saucepoint/anvil-instancing/README.md

 # anvil-instancing
-Dockerizing anvil to run on digital ocean, to act as a lightweight private chain.
+Dockerizing [anvil from foundry](https://book.getfoundry.sh/anvil/) to run on Digital Ocean Droplets, to act as a lightweight private chain

 ---